Florida's climate's warmth and high humidity levels promote the growth of numerous

 apart visually.
 Broadleaves have two seed leaves when the weed is germinating.
 These leaves

-have veins running all throughout.
+have veins running throughout.
 Broadleaf weeds also typically have flashy flowers that

 bloom.
 A few common types of these weeds in Florida are Florida pusley, beggarweed, ground